adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-unity330.md

 Adapty SDK 3.3.0 is a major release that brought some improvements which however may require some migration steps from you.

 1. Upgrade to Adapty SDK v3.3.x.

 2. Renamed multiple classes, properties, and methods in the Adapty and AdaptyUI modules of Adapty SDK.

 3. From now on, the `SetLogLevel` method accepts a callback as an argument.

+4.

-4. From now on, the `PresentCodeRedemptionSheet` method accepts a callback as an argument.
+5. From now on, the `PresentCodeRedemptionSheet` method accepts a callback as an argument.

-5. Remove the `GetProductsIntroductoryOfferEligibility` method.
+6. Remove the `GetProductsIntroductoryOfferEligibility` method.

-6. Save fallback paywalls to separate files (one per platform) in `Assets/StreamingAssets/` and pass the file names to the `SetFallbackPaywalls` method.
+7. Save fallback paywalls to separate files (one per platform) in `Assets/StreamingAssets/` and pass the file names to the `SetFallbackPaywalls` method.

+8. Update making purchase

-7. Update integration configurations for Adjust, Amplitude, AppMetrica, Appsflyer, Branch, Firebase and Google Analytics, Mixpanel, OneSignal, Pushwoosh. изменилась сигнатура `UpdateAttribution` - будет отдельный коммент по этой части как для флаттера
+9. Update integration configurations for Adjust, Amplitude, AppMetrica, Appsflyer, Branch, Firebase and Google Analytics, Mixpanel, OneSignal, Pushwoosh.

+10. Update Observer mode implementation.

 ## Upgrade Adapty Unity SDK to 3.3.x

+.

 ## Renamings